 Her words reverberated throughout the classical dome of Low Library’s rotunda, evoking the ancient Greek literature to which she alludes in her plays.
 She began with her first of a million suggestions: “Entertain all your far-out ideas.”
 She paused, looking up at the expansive ceiling and out at the sea of faces before her in Low Library’s rotunda.
 “It sounds good in here.”

-On Thursday, Pulitzer Prize-winning playwright, screenwriter, musician, and novelist Suzan-Lori Parks spoke at one of Columbia’s Core Curriculum events in a nontraditional lecture she called “A Million Suggestions.”
+On Thursday, Pulitzer Prize-winning playwright, screenwriter, musician, and novelist Suzan-Lori Parks spoke at a nontraditional lecture she called “A Million Suggestions,” which was one of Columbia’s Core Curriculum events.
 Parks’ works are known for their experimentation with language and dialect as well as her exploration of the contemporary black experience.